galib45/avro_phonetic_textfield/README.md

 ## Properties

-AvroPhoneticTextField supports all properties of Flutter’s built-in TextField, except `controller`, which is internally managed.
+AvroPhoneticTextField supports all properties of Flutter’s built-in TextField.

 ## How It Works